ToshioCP/Gobject-tutorial/gfm/sec6.md

 For example, if the value of the object is 123, then the result is a string "123".
 The caller should free the string if it becomes useless.
 - 111- 128: `t_int_class_init`.
-- 117-122: Overrides the class methods.
+- 117-122: The class methods are overridden.
 For example, if `t_number_add` is called on a TInt object, then the function calls the class method `*tnumber_class->add`.
 The pointer points `t_int_add` function.
 Therefore, `t_int_add` is called finally.